Sometimes the person you fall for isn’t ready to catch you. – Unknown

 Think about the negatives and the positives in your past relationship.
-But most importantly, concentrate on the things that you’ve learnt from this particular experience.
-What got us here will never get us there… Analyse.
+But most importantly, concentrate on the things that you’ve learned from this particular experience.
+What got us here will never get us there… Analyze.
 Think about the things you got out of this experience and what you would want from a future relationship?
 Either way, no matter how bitter we might feel, there will come a time when we will face all that happened with appreciation and gratitude for the life lesson that we wouldn’t get otherwise.

 3. Freefall Into the Future

 When my mum and dad decided that they wanted a divorce, my mum fell into the deepest desperation and depression.
-She felt as if she is not worthy of love, connection and happiness.
+She felt as if she is not worthy of love, connection, and happiness.
 She felt that hat the future was nothing but grim and dark.
 This couldn’t be further from the truth.
 She took her time for soul searching.

 Did the whole divorce experience shake her?
 Yes, it did.
 Did it crush her?
 Nope.
 She grew stronger instead.
 She found her confidence.
-She realised what she wanted out of a new relationship that she never found in a relationship with my dad.
+She realized what she wanted out of a new relationship that she never found in a relationship with my dad.
 And she got exactly what she wanted.
 So the future was as bright as she made up her mind for it to become.

 4. No Substitute, Please

 There was this girl I knew back in uni.
-She was doing everything virtually possible in order to escape any discomforting feelings after each breakup.
-So she would jump from one relationship into another without reflecting on why it happened and what she really wanted.
+She was doing everything virtually possible to escape any discomforting feelings after each breakup.
+So she would jump from one relationship into another without reflecting on why it happened and what she wanted.
 She wouldn’t break that cycle for years.

 “If he doesn’t like something, fine!
 He is free to get the hell out of my life.
-He is not the last train, I will catch another one in 5 minutes” – she used to repeat the same notion.
-Until my friend fell in love.
+He is not the last train; I will catch another one in 5 minutes” – she used to repeat the same notion until my friend fell in love.
 Truly.

 But as it happens, something didn’t work in those relationships.
 They all ended before she even had a chance to blink.
-It literally crushed her.
+It crushed her.
 She would stay in bed for days.
 She was angry at the whole world.
 An idea of starting again was too much to bear for her.
-So for the first time in her life she took all the time necessary to let herself heal for all of those losses she didn’t realise she cared about.
+So for the first time in her life, she took all the time necessary to let herself heal for all of those losses she didn’t realize she cared about.
 Piece by piece she gathered her broken heart together gaining the meaning and understanding of what those love lessons were about.
-When she felt the sense of gratitude for each past lesson, that’s when she finally let go and moved on.
+When she felt the sense of gratitude for each past experience, that’s when she finally let go and moved on.